A Survey on 3D Egocentric Human Pose Estimation: 3D Egocentric Pose Estimation Methods

-In this section, we expand on the different model based egocentric pose estimation methods, overview of which is provided in Table \ref{tab:shaperecovery}.
+In this section, we expand on the different human body shape-based egocentric pose estimation methods found in the literature.
+Out of them, 12 are highlighted in Table \ref{tab:shaperecovery}.

-Dittadi et al. \cite{partial} introduced a method using variational autoencoders to generate human body poses from \textbf{noisy head and hand pose data}.
+Dittadi et al. \cite{partial} used variational autoencoders to generate human body poses from \textbf{noisy head and hand pose data}.
 It addresses the challenge of predicting full body poses with limited information by training specialized inference models.
-The approach involves pre-training a regular VAE with full body poses, followed by optimizing the model using incomplete information.
-Despite limitations in walking motion representation and assumptions about hand signals, the method proves effective in reconstructing plausible body poses.

-Yuan et al. \cite{imitation} proposed a novel approach employing control-based modeling with physics simulation and utilizes imitation learning to acquire a video-conditioned control policy for ego-pose estimation.
+Yuan et al. \cite{imitation} employed control-based modeling with physics simulation and used imitation learning to acquire a video-conditioned control policy for ego-pose estimation.
 Traditional computer vision methods focus solely on motion kinematics \cite{kinematics} neglecting the underlying physics of dynamics \cite{dynamics}.
-Taking this into account, this framework allows domain adaptation, transferring the policy from simulation to real-world data.

-\textbf{\textit{CoolMoves}} \cite{coolmoves}, a pioneering Virtual Reality (VR) system, has achieved real-time, expressive full-body motion synthesis for a user's avatar using limited input cues from VR systems.
-It delineates the movements more prominent through dynamic fusion with stylized examples from skilled performers.
+Taking this into account, this framework allows domain adaptation, transferring the policy from simulation to real-world data. \textit{CoolMoves} \cite{coolmoves} is a VR system that has achieved real-time, expressive full-body motion synthesis for a user's avatar using limited input cues from VR systems.
+It delineates the prominent movements through dynamic fusion with stylized examples from skilled performers.
 The system excels in synthesizing upper and lower-body motions without explicit tracking cues, addressing challenges in activities like dancing and fighting.

-To solve the problem of \textbf{top-down view distortions}, \textit{EgoRenderer} \cite{egorenderer} offered a novel method tackling the complexities of rendering full-body avatars from egocentric images by decomposing the process into texture synthesis, pose construction, and neural image translation \cite{neuralrendering,neuralrendering2}.
-They introduced a neural network for dense correspondence and texture extraction, and an implicit texture stack for capturing dynamic appearance variations.
-The approach involves estimating body pose and synthesizing a free-viewpoint pose image, and using a neural image translation network to combine it with textures.